Alex Faust

+Alex Faust (born January 14, 1989) is an American television sportscaster.
+He is the lead play-by-play voice for the New York Rangers on radio, and a fill-in voice for the Rangers on television.
+Nationally, he calls Major League Baseball for Apple TV+, and Major League Baseball, the National Hockey League, and French Open tennis for TNT Sports.

+Faust formerly called Major League Baseball, college football and college basketball for Fox Sports until 2025, and occasionally serves as a fill-in announcer for the network's National Football League coverage.
+He was also the television play-by-play announcer for the Los Angeles Kings from 2017 to 2023.

-Alex Faust (born January 14, 1989) is an American television sportscaster who is currently the television play-by-play voice for the Los Angeles Kings of the National Hockey League (NHL).
-He gained additional fame in 2018 when Jeopardy! host Alex Trebek suggested that Faust could replace him as the show's host.
+He gained additional fame in 2018 when Jeopardy! host Alex Trebek suggested Faust could replace him as the show's host.

 Early life and education

-Born and raised in Brooklyn, New York, Faust is the son of television producers.
+Born and raised in Brooklyn, New York, Faust is the son of television producers Rita and Allan Faust.
 He graduated from Northeastern University in Boston, Massachusetts, in 2012, with a degree in political science and economics.

 Career

 Faust started his broadcasting career as a student at Northeastern University, calling Huskies basketball and ice hockey on WRBB, the student radio station.
 After graduating from Northeastern, he worked at PricewaterhouseCoopers as a data analyst and consultant.
 He called select radio games for the Utica Comets of the American Hockey League from 2013 to 2015, filling in for Brendan Burke.

 Looking to pursue a full-time career in broadcasting, Faust left PwC to freelance as an announcer, calling games for NBC Sports, NESN, ESPN, and Westwood One.
 He was hired to call college basketball games by NESN, and worked his way up to the lead play-by-play announcer for their coverage of Hockey East games.